 Lauren Garnese grew up in Sacramento, CA and Las Vegas, NV.
 She received her BA from the University of Nevada in Reno, NV where she studied Art History (with a strong interest in the modern and feminist art movements) and minored in Business Administration & Marketing.
 She moved to Seattle, WA after graduating and began a career in graphic design and marketing.
 In 2014 she began volunteering with at the Seattle Art Museum, working mostly with the education department assisting with visitor experience research and public programs.
 Through this experience, Lauren rediscovered a passion for fine art and museums, and decided to pursue a graduate degree to develop the skills necessary for a career in public programming and community outreach and to further her knowledge of all aspects of the museum profession.
 Lauren relocated from Seattle to San Francisco to begin pursuing her MA in Museum Studies at USF.
 In September 2015, she began a public programs internship at the de Young Museum in San Francisco.

 2017 update: Lauren spent summer 2016 in Philadelphia as an intern for Art Reach, a non-profit devoted to increasing cultural participation among traditionally underserved audience.
 To read more about her experiences, click here.
-She relocated to Philadelphia permanently in the Fall.
+She relocated to Philadelphia permanently in the Fall and works at DataArts helping nonprofits navigate and troubleshoot the DataArts platform for collecting financial and programmatic information.

 Ben Glazier hails from Leawood, Kansas.
 He received his BA in Film and Video Studies from the University of Michigan.
 (Go Blue!)
 As a student he worked on the award-winning short film Moon Cake, and volunteered with the Ann Arbor Film Festival.
 Following his undergraduate studies he worked as a Production Assistant with Roadside Entertainment and Leopard Films USA in New York City before adventuring west to Los Angeles, CA. There he spent several years as the Operations Manager for Murphy O’Brien Public Relations.
 Outside of school and work he enjoys theatre, film, and travel.
 He spent last summer volunteering with the non-profit organization Arrive in Kenya in Keumbu, Kenya, and backpacking throughout Southeast Asia.
 Thrilled to be joining the USF Museum Studies program this fall, he looks forward to transitioning into the museum field, and is especially interested in curatorial issues related to media and popular culture.